Using Symbolic Regression to Emulate the Radial Fourier Transform of the S\'ersic profile for Fast, Accurate and Differentiable Galaxy Profile Fitting: Finding an Approximation to using Symbolic Regression

 Our goal is to find an approximation, \radFemul~$(k,n)$, that mimics the behavior radial Fourier transform of the \ser~profile, \radF~$(k,n)$.
 To facilitate an easier search and ensure the proper limiting behavior observed in Fig.~\ref{fig:sersic_hankel_showcase}, we will impose the following structure on the resulting equation:

 where $G(k,n)$ is an arbitrary function that will be searched for using symbolic regression.
 This constraint is imposed using the template functionality in \texttt{pysr}\footnote{Introduced in version 1.0}.
-This form, essentially a Sigmoid function, enforces the boundedness observed in Fig.~\ref{fig:sersic_hankel_showcase}.
-Initially in our testing we initially did not enforce any structure but found many of the resulting equations eventually converged to a similar form as presented in Eqn.~\ref{eqn:template}.
+This form is a Sigmoid function with the opposite sign in the exponential to match the limits of the limits of \radF and enforces the boundedness observed in Fig.~\ref{fig:sersic_hankel_showcase}.
+Initially in our testing, we did not enforce any structure but found many of the resulting equations eventually converged to a similar form as presented in Eqn.~\ref{eqn:template}.
 Enforcing this structure a-priori allows for more efficient convergence that results in more accurate final equations.
+Another option to enforce this boundedness would instead forgo using the template and perform the inverse sigmoid transform before fitting, i.e. performing symbolic regression on $\log\left( \frac{1}{1-\mathcal{F}_r}\right)$.
+However this, in essence, optimizes for fractional uncertainty on \radF, and places too much emphasis on the high and low values of $k$.
+Once the sigmoid function has been applied, minor differences in this regime do not alter the behavior of the resulting equation much.
+Using the template approach allows us to optimize for absolute uncertainty on \radF~rather than fractional uncertainty.

 We construct our training set by numerically randomly sampling 10,000 values of $k,n$ and using the \texttt{hankel} python package to calculate \radF~$(k,n)$.
 In this calculation, the flux and $R_{\rm eff}$ of the profile are set to unity.
 The resulting equation can be trivially rescaled to any value and this normalization allows us to focus the variation in \radFemul~$(k,n)$ with $k$ and $n$.
 For $n$ we randomly sample values between 0.4 and 6.5, using a uniform distribution.
-Our target range for $n$ is $0.5-6$ and by extending the window slightly for the training set we aim to limit the decrease in accuracy near the edges target range.
+Our target range for $n$ is $0.5-6$, encompassing the majority of real galaxies ~\citep{Lange:2015,Mowla:2019} and extend the window slightly for the training set to limit the decrease in accuracy near the edges target range.
 We sample the set of $k$ values from an exponential distribution with a rate of $1/15$.
 We find that this roughly mimics the distribution of $k$ values when a 200 pixel by 200 pixel image is Fourier transformed.
+This is around the typical size of cutout used for galaxy image modeling, which is often between 100-200 pixels.~\citep{VanderWel2012,Mowla:2019}.